NearverseLabs/Amplify/README.md

-# Amplify
+## Amplify

-Amplify is a robust and innovative platform built on the Internet Computer (ICP) blockchain, designed to seamlessly integrate social media functionalities with blockchain capabilities.
-This project leverages a variety of modern technologies to ensure security, scalability, and user-friendliness.
+Amplify is a Social-Fi platform on ICP that enables projects and creators to boost engagement on their social media posts by rewarding interacting users with $ICP and select ICRC tokens.
+Version 1.0 currently amplifies X posts (Tweets), with plans to expand into additional Web2 and Web3 social media apps in future versions.

 ## Features